In the following guide I explain how to disassemble a MacBook Pro 15″ (Mid 2010) in order to remove and replace the keyboard.

 Lift up and remove the hard drive bracket.

-Carefully remove the hard drive from the MacBook Pro and disconnect the hard drive cable.
+Carefully lift up the hard drive and disconnect the hard drive cable.

 Remove both memory modules.